fuckup1337/flyover/README.md

 `python3 flyover.py "Example Organization"`

+### Output formats

+Flyover can output the data it finds to a file.
+It currently supports .txt and .json formats.

+Example:

+`python3 flyover.py "Example Organization" -o asns.json`

 ### Scripting

 To use Flyover in a script or together with other tools, you can use the `-s` option to only output a list of ASNs to STDOUT: